spAnser/cfx-rdr-spanser-debug/README.md

 ## Commands

-`golden` will set your outer bars to overpowered
+`golden` will set your cores and outer bars to overpowered

 `weather` can be used to quickly change the weather